farmalloc/exp_collective_farmalloc/README.md

 ## List of Errata of the Paper

 There were some errors in the paper.
-This document is based on the corrected version.
+This document is based on the version before error correction.

 * The "Read benchmark" defined in Section 5.1.1 is not necessary.
 * The keys in Figure 10 and 11 are wrong.